 - A cover letter from the applicant, which provides (i) a description of the applicant’s overall career goals and (ii) a career development plan that indicates how the Tri-I MMPTP will be used to implement and support those objectives.

 - The applicant’s CV.

 - A letter from the prospective Tri-I MMPTP mentor(s) indicating the mentor’s commitment to the applicant’s research and career development, as well as evidence of funding to support the proposed research project for the duration of the fellowship, which can be renewed annually for a maximum of 36 months.
-The mentor must affirm that discretionary funds are available to provide items currently disallowed by NIH training grants (e.g., personal computers, textbooks) and, if necessary, to supplement the applicant’s health insurance premiums.
+The mentor must affirm that discretionary funds are available to provide items currently disallowed by NIH training grants (e.g., personal computers, textbooks) and, if necessary, to provide other institutionally provided supplements beyond what the T32 covers.

 - The mentor’s biosketch in the five-page NIH biosketch format.

 - A table showing the mentor’s postdoctoral experience for the last five years.
 [Mentor Table].

 - A synopsis of the proposed research project, written by the applicant and/or the sponsoring mentor.
 (Maximum three pages, including figures and tables but excluding references.
 Use

 - Arial 11-point font with 0.5 inch margins on all sides).

 - Maximum of two or three letters of recommendation.